Gleghorn-Lab/DSM/README.md

 4.  **Conditional Generation (Binder Design for `DSM_{ppi}`):**
     *   Evaluate `DSM_{ppi}` on benchmarks like BenchBB.
     *   Generate binders for target proteins using template-based masking strategies.
-    *   Assess generated binders using \textit{in-silico} tools like Synteract2 for predicted binding affinity (ppKd).
+    *   Assess generated binders using *in-silico* tools like Synteract2 for predicted binding affinity (ppKd).

 The `evaluation/` directory also contains a `readme.md` which provides further details on some evaluation workflows.
 Key metrics used include:
 -   **Alignment Score (ASc):** A normalized Needleman-Wunsch global alignment score (using BLOSUM62) to measure sequence similarity, robust to length variations. $ASc(a, b) = \frac{l}{f(a, a) - f(a, b) + l}$.